Harley Gallery and Foundation: Exhibitions

 The three gallery spaces are used to exhibit a wide variety of contemporary and historical art and craft, with exhibitions changing five times a year.
 Previous fine art exhibitions have included David Hockney, Peter Blake, Euan Uglow and George Stubbs.
 Craft exhibitions have included Kate Malone, Junko Mori and Hiroshi Suzuki.

 The Craft Shop stocks work by over 300 makers.

 The Gallery building is situated in courtyard gardens, adjacent to the 5th Duke's extensive kitchen garden.
 This garden was modelled after "the seventeen acre royal walled gardens in Windsor Great Park.
 Not to be outdone, the Duke of Portland enclosed twenty two acres".
 The kitchen garden walls are still present, and Dukeries Garden Centre is situated within the walls.
 Some of the original Victorian glasshouses can be seen in the garden centre.
 The car park for The Harley Gallery is located in the area of the Kitchen Garden that was known as "California" - being the warmest, sunniest area.

 The courtyard gardens also contain the Welbeck Farm Shop and the Limehouse Cafe.
 The cafe building was converted from the Lime House, which was used in the production of the gas, which was then stored in large circular gasometers- the circular shapes can still be seen in the courtyard.

 Events and education

-Harley Art and Food Market and Harley Open Studios is an annual, key event in the Gallery's calendar.

 The Gallery and Foundation provide an educational programme of events, including workshops for primary school children, lectures on art history, and work with local students.

-The Harley Foundation Studios
+Harley Foundation Studios

 The Harley Foundation Studios are workspaces close to the Harley Gallery, which are used by a wide variety of artists and craftspeople.
 Studio artists have included conservators, fine artists, photographers, textile artists, ceramicists, printmakers and sculptors.
 The studios are open to the public once a year, as part of the Harley Art and Food Market and Open Studios.